kubuntuclaps/kubuntuclaps.github.io/content/posts/cracking-series-2.md

 title: "Cracking series #2: Steam games"
 date: 2022-04-10
 tags: ["cracking", "reversing", "asm", "ida", "debugger", "steam"]
+description: "Hi!
+In the previous chapter we tried to crack a CD protected game, which i failed in the attempt so, i really wanted to crack myself this game so i had a good idea..."
 ---

 Hi!
 In the previous chapter we tried to crack a CD protected game, which i failed in the attempt so, i really wanted to crack myself this game so i had a good idea...